WillNigel23/arithmeticseries/README.md

 You are to create an assembly program that would get the sum of an arithmetic series.

 ## Procedure
-The program should accept a starting number 𝑎𝑎0 , a common difference 𝑑𝑑, and the last number 𝑎𝑎𝑛𝑛.
-Your program should display the arithmetic series, ∑ 𝑏𝑏𝑘𝑘𝑛𝑛𝑖𝑖=0  such that, 𝑏𝑏0 = 𝑎𝑎0 and 𝑏𝑏𝑛𝑛−1 < 𝑎𝑎𝑛𝑛 ≤𝑏𝑏𝑛𝑛.
-Your program should also check for errors from the very start, such as 𝑎𝑎0 > 𝑎𝑎𝑛𝑛 when 𝑑𝑑  >  0.
+The program should accept a starting number, a common difference, and the last number.
+Your program should also check for errors from the very start.

 ## Usage
 Compiling/Running: